Sukanya807/MS_Excel_Data_Analysis_-_Dashboard_Reporting/README.md

 ## Purpose

 The purpose of this project is to perform data cleaning and creating a user-friendly interactive dashboard with customer order details using various MS Excel features including Macros & VBA.
+The final dashboard can be downloaded from this [link](https://github.com/Sukanya807/MS_Excel_Data_Analysis_Dashboard_Reporting/blob/main/CustomerOrders-02_worksheet.xltm)

 ![](resources/final_dashboard.png)